Find out the latest news and what we're doing now!

 April 7 , 2022

 We have been awarded the MRC's Public health intervention development (PHIND) grant to continue our work towards developing best possible support for families, in partnership with the National Deaf Children's Society (NDCS).
 The CHerUB project will now continue until March 2024!

 We are now remotely interviewing families and professionals about their experiences!

-As part of phase 1 of the project (which aims to better understand the challenges or ‘barriers’ to regular hearing aid use that families face), we are talking to parents about their experiences, as well as to audiologists and teachers of the deaf.
+As part of phase 1 of the project (which aims to better understand the challenges or ‘barriers’ to consistent hearing aid use that families face), we are talking to parents about their experiences, as well as to teachers of the deaf, audiologists, and educational audiologists.
 This will help us get a deeper understanding of the barriers to consistent hearing aid use with babies, how these barriers might influence one another and change over time, and the situations or circumstances they tend to happen in.